Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach

-Only in very recent times, it became clear that it is also important to understand the relation between entanglement and symmetries and in particular how entanglement is shared between the various symmetry sectors of a theory \cite{lr-14,fis,goldstein}.
-To date there are many results concerning critical systems \cite{goldstein,goldstein1,xavier,goldstein2,riccarda,tr-19,fg-19}, but none for gapped ones.
-The goal of this work is to fill this gap and to understand how the total entanglement splits into the contributions coming from disjoint symmetry sectors in gapped integrable models, using CTM techniques.
+Only in very recent times, it became clear that it is also important to understand the relation between entanglement and symmetries and in particular how entanglement is shared between the various symmetry sectors of a theory \cite{lr-14,goldstein}.
+The physical motivations for shading light on the interplay between symmetry and entanglement are manifold.
+For example, one motivation comes from a recent experiment studying the time evolution of the symmetry resolved entanglement in systems with many body localisation \cite{fis}.
+It has been shown that entanglement has two different contributions, called configurational and fluctuation entanglement (see below, cf. Eq. \eqref{eq:SvNEE}, for a precise definition).
+These two contributions account for the entanglement within symmetry sectors and fluctuations thereof, respectively.
+In the presence of both disorder and interaction, their dynamics occur over different time scales: the fluctuation entanglement quickly saturates to an asymptotic value while the configurational one exhibits a slow logarithmic growth \cite{fis}, providing a nice physical explanation of an older finding \cite{bpm-12,Vosk2014}.
+The possibility of measuring these quantities sparked the interest in further studying how the entanglement is related to the internal symmetries of a system, leading to many results concerning critical ones \cite{goldstein,goldstein1,xavier,goldstein2,riccarda,tr-19,fg-19,clss-19}.
+A surprising finding is that conformal invariance forces the entanglement entropy to be equally distributed among the different sectors of a $U(1)$ symmetric theory \cite{xavier}.
+It is an open issue to understand whether and when such {\it equipartition of entanglement} survives away from criticality.
+However, to date there are no results concerning gapped systems (with the exception of Ref. \cite{fg-19} for a discrete symmetry, but here we are interested in continuous ones).
+The goal of this work is to fill this gap and to study how the total entanglement splits into the contributions coming from disjoint symmetry sectors in gapped integrable models, using CTM techniques.